akka/akka/akka-docs/src/main/paradox/serialization.md

 Then you only need to fill in the blanks, bind it to a name in your configuration and then list which classes that should be serialized using it.

+The serializers are initialized eagerly by the `SerializationExtension` when the `ActorSystem` is started and therefore a serializer itself must not access the `SerializationExtension` from its constructor.
+Instead, it should access the `SerializationExtension` lazily.

 <a id="string-manifest-serializer"></a>
 ### Serializer with String Manifest